Private Gynaecology Clinic In Guildford | Mount Alvernia Hospital Skip to main content

 • Fibroid or ovarian cysts

-Health checks are available for women who need reassurance that their pelvic health is fine, or to help catch any issues at an early stage when they can be dealt with accordingly.
+Health checks are available if you need reassurance that your pelvic health is fine, or to help catch any issues at an early stage when they can be dealt with accordingly.

-Pregnant women seeing us privately also have the benefit of requesting a Harmony blood test, which can be carried out after 10 weeks of pregnancy, and is a non-invasive prenatal test to analyse parts of your baby’s DNA in your blood, which can indicate the likelihood of chromosomal conditions, and can also confirm your baby's gender.
+Pregnant women who visit Mount Alvernia Hospital can also request a Harmony blood test.
+This is a non-invasive prenatal test to analyse parts of your baby’s DNA in your blood.
+It can indicate the likelihood of chromosomal conditions, such as Down syndrome, and can also confirm your baby's gender.
+If you want to request this test, it can be carried out after 10 weeks of pregnancy.

 Will I need surgery?

-Some symptoms can be managed with non-invasive measures, such as medication.
-If you have been experiencing urinary incontinence, our specialist colleagues in our Physiotherapy department can offer pelvic floor exercises to help strengthen your bladder control, and this can be very effective in managing your condition.
+If you have been experiencing urinary incontinence, our specialist colleagues in our physiotherapy department can offer pelvic floor exercises to help strengthen your bladder control, and this can be highly effective in managing your condition.

-Other conditions may require surgical intervention.
-Mount Alvernia caters extensively to the needs of patients requiring surgery for gynaecological conditions, with procedures available including:
+At Mount Alvernia, we cater extensively to the needs of patients requiring surgery for gynaecological conditions, with procedures available including:

 • Endometrial ablation – removal of the lining of the uterus, often to treat heavy periods